bkmo/sdboot-snaps/README.md

 - Snapper must be enabled with a root config.
 - BTRFS subvolumes setup the "Arch" way. @, @home, @snapshots.
 (OpenSuse layout also valid)
 - EFI/ESP (2GB suggested) mounted to /efi (can be configured via /etc/sdboot-snaps.conf)
-- Read Only configurations need the sd-volatile mkinitcpio hook added for an overlay fs.
+- Read Only configuration "overlay" needs the sd-volatile mkinitcpio hook added for an overlay fs /.
 - systemd-ukify package must be installed.
 - If secureboot is enabled, sbctl is needed to sign the uki's (sbctl file database auto-cleaned)